jmofyi/pastorjeremiah/_posts/2019-02-08-is-god-in-control.md

 ---
-title: IS GOD IN CONTROL?
+title: Is God In Control?
 description: Many people believe God is sovereign, is He?
 image: ''
 tags: